 Injecting insulin – a new skill

 Injecting insulin is an easy skill to learn.
-It’s recommended that you get specific training and support when you start insulin.
+It’s recommended that you get specific training and support when you start.
 Your GP, practice nurse or ideally a diabetes educator will help you to learn and gain confidence in starting and using insulin therapy.
 This may take more than one visit.

 You may have concerns about starting insulin.
 There are many misconceptions and myths around insulin therapy.
-It’s advisable to discuss your thoughts about insulin with a health professional who can answer all your questions.
+It’s advisable to discuss your thoughts with a health professional who can answer all your questions.
 You can also talk to them about the difficulties you might be facing and the personal goals you’d like to set.
 Read more about starting insulin in the NDSS factsheet.

 Your doctor will give you a prescription for your insulin.
 Insulin pens are usually offered in either a refillable pen or a multidose disposable pen.
 You’ll need to bring your pen with you on the day of your insulin start.
-You’ll also need to have a sharps container to dispose of the used insulin pen needles.
+You’ll also need to have a sharps container to dispose of the used pen needles.
 These can be purchased via our online shop or from your local pharmacy.

 Your NDSS registration will need to be updated via the NDSS medication change form.
 Your doctor, specialist, pharmacist or diabetes educator can do this for you.
-Your registration will allow you to access free needles for your insulin injections and subsidised access to blood glucose test strips.
+Your registration will allow you to access free needles for your injections and subsidised access to blood glucose test strips.

 See a dietitian

 Healthy eating remains very important when commencing or using insulin therapy.
-Along with the help of a diabetes educator, a dietitian can help you to balance insulin and food.
+Along with the help of a diabetes educator, a dietitian can help you to balance your therapy and food.
 A dietitian can also help you understand how certain foods will affect your blood glucose readings and provide personalised support for healthy eating with diabetes.

 Check your blood glucose levels

 Discuss the best times to check your blood glucose levels with your doctor, diabetes educator or other members of your diabetes team.
 They can advise you what your target blood glucose reading should be, both before and after food.
-Your insulin may be adjusted depending on your blood glucose readings.
+Your therapy may be adjusted depending on your blood glucose readings.

 Maintain healthy lifestyle choices